Two-Dimensional Billiards Are Turing Complete: Appendix

 \section{Appendix}

 The purpose of this appendix is to provide the missing details in the proof of Lemma \ref{lemma: read--write} from the main text, thus completing the argument that the read--write operation can be realized by means of billiard dynamics.
+Namely, we give an explicit expression for the straight-segments section of the read--write wall.
+Then, we prove that the read--write dynamics are well-defined in the sense that after bouncing off the wall, any trajectory encoding a computational state does not collide again with any other part of the wall.
+Finally, we show that the wall can be made smooth by joining the straight segments smoothly in the gaps between them, except at the two accumulation points at the endpoints of the interval, where the wall can only be extended continuously.

+We start by giving an explicit expression for the straight segments, the part of the read--write wall where the trajectories associated with computational states collide.
 Recall first that, according to our definition of a Turing machine, applying the read--write operation to a computation state $(t,k)$ requires inspecting and possibly modifying the tape symbol $t_k$.
 Under our Cantor set--type encoding, this amounts to detecting and, if necessary, changing a specific digit in the ternary expansion associated with the tape before applying the embedding $\tau_k$.
 For this reason, we argued that, inside the interval $I_k$ corresponding to the head position $k$, the admissible computation states decompose into two alternating families of subintervals, depending on whether the symbol at position $k$ is $0$ or $1$.
 We now make this decomposition explicit.

 Fix $k\in\mathbb{Z}$ and, for simplicity, assume $k\geq 0$ (the case $k<0$ is completely analogous).
 We begin by considering the encoding of the tape $t$ alone as a point $x_t\in I$, prior to applying the embedding $\tau_k$.
 Our goal is to describe two families of Cantor set blocks corresponding to the conditions $t_k=0$ and $t_k=1$.
 Recall that, in our encoding, the symbol $t_k$ is stored in the $(2k+1)$-th digit of the ternary expansion of $x_t$.
 To simplify notation, we introduce